 Black Diamond Ball to toast Betsy and George Wiegers as Vail Valley Citizens of 2019

-In the Vail Valley community, Betsy and George Wiegers are the embodiment of selflessness through their incredible acts of philanthropy throughout Eagle County and beyond.
+In the Vail Valley community, it is Betsy and George Wiegers who are the embodiment of the concept, coining it anew through incredible acts of philanthropy throughout Eagle County and beyond.

 George was the visionary behind the creation of the Helen and Arthur E. Johnson Depression Center at the University of Colorado Anschutz Medical Campus.

 They have also been strong supporters of the Eagle County Land Trust and Vail Health.